loreanvictor/test-streamlets/README.md

 <br/>

-Marble testing is a useful technique to quickly test behavior of reactive streams in a readable manner. `test-streamlets` library provides test-runner/framework agnostic utilities for marble testing [streamlets](https://github.com/loreanvictor/streamlet):
+Marble testing is a useful technique to quickly test behavior of reactive streams by specifying a timeline for events. `test-streamlets` library provides test-runner/framework agnostic utilities for marble testing [streamlets](https://github.com/loreanvictor/streamlet):

 ```ts